GDGTC/devfestmn/README.md

 ### Creating custom elements

-  The project was scaffolded with the [Official Gulp-Polymer Yeoman Generator](https://github.com/yeoman/generator-polymer) Full instructions for installing the necessary Yeoman dependencies and using the generator's commands to build out new elements of the project are helpfully listed there.
+  This project was scaffolded with the [Official Gulp-Polymer Yeoman Generator](https://github.com/yeoman/generator-polymer) Full instructions for installing the necessary Yeoman dependencies and using the generator's commands to build out new elements of the project are helpfully listed there.